 News

-Practical Steps to Improve Your Office Acoustics
+How to Improve Office Acoustics with Glass Partitions

-So, you’ve moved into your new office and are thrilled with your new frameless glass partitions.
-Congratulations!
-But, as soon as you start your first meeting, you realise the acoustics are a nightmare.
-Voices echo and sounds bounce off the hard surface of the floors, ceiling and furniture – suddenly, your beautiful office feels more like a headache than a productive workplace.
+But then reality kicks in.
+The first meeting starts, and suddenly you realise the acoustics are a nightmare.
+Voices echo and sounds bounce off the hard surface of the floors, ceiling and furniture.
+Suddenly, your beautiful office feels more distracting than productive.

 Glass Office Acoustics